Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 Remember you can use floating point numbers for the X,Y positions to put the label just where you want it.

-To back to the Control Panel and save the TwoButtons drawing.
-This will also prompt you to save the inserted dwgs as well.
+To back to the Control Panel.
 You can also view the final design from there.

 Then click the Arduino Export button to generate the Arduino code.

-Get a clean copy of pfod_ESP32 and unzip the Dwg_TwoButtons.zip to that directory and compile and upload to your ESP32.
+ompile and upload to your microprocessor.
 That will display the basic display on either pfodApp or pfodWeb.

 Handling the Button commands to complete the Code

 The sketch needs code to turn the board led on and off as the buttons are clicked and to update the “Led is Off” text to reflect the current led state.
-The final code is in pfodWeb_ESP32_TwoButtons.zip
+The final code is in TwoButtons.zip (which also handles ESP8266 reverse led logic)

-In the pfod_ESP32.ino file, add the methods to turn the led on and off.
+In the TwoButtons.ino file, add the methods to turn the led on and off.
 These are copied from the LedOnOff example in the previous tutorial.

 }